neo4j-examples/neo4j-movies-template/README.md

 ### Flask API

-The flask API is located in the flask-api folder.
+The Flask API is located in the `/flask-api` folder.
 The application code is in the `app.py` file.

 #### Create Endpoint